 For some sessions, you may be asked to bring specific items such as different size bottle caps, cups, and jar lids or paper/magazine clippings and glue.

-Sketchbook is just $99 for twelve live sessions when paid before Dec.
+Sketchbook is just $99 for twelve sessions when paid before Dec.
 31, or $129 after.
-COVID-19 scholarships available.
+All sessions are recorded with notes so you can sign up anytime and watch past sessions as your schedule permits.
+They are not sequential.
 To sign up, write to Sharna.

 Questions about Sketchbook?

-If you have any questions or prefer to pay by check or venmo, please write to Sharna.
+If you have any questions, please write to Sharna.

 Login to Sharna Fabiano